center-for-threat-informed-defense/attack_to_cve/Getting_Started_with_ATT&CK_with_Vulnerabilties.md

 These tactics map closely with common methods for describing the impact of a vulnerability.
 Vulnerability records often use Privilege Escalation or a variation, like gains administrator privileges.
 For remote code execution, use the Execution tactic in combination with either Initial Access or Lateral Movement tactic, depending on whether the affected service was public facing.
 And most other vulnerability impacts fall within one of these tactics.

-Using ATT&CK does not requires you to provide any more or less information than you normally provide in a vulnerability record.
+Using ATT&CK does not require you to provide any more or less information than you normally provide in a vulnerability record.
 The advantage of ATT&CK is to standardize how records describe vulnerability information so that readers can leverage the resources built on top of ATT&CK.

 ## Level 2
 So, you have been using the ATT&CK tactics in your vulnerability records, but they don’t provide the level of detail you need.
 How do you go about using the lower-level techniques?